 Downloading and Installing Live Server

-Live server is used to launch a local server on your computer through VS Code, which is required to run game engine code.
+The LiveServer extension is used to launch a local server on your computer through VS Code, which is required to run game the engine code.
 Much like ESLint, you can install Live Server with the following steps:

 Go to https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer and click install.

-You will be prompted to open Visual Studio Code, and may need to click install again within the application.
+You will be prompted to open VS Code, and may need to click install again within the application.

-Working in the Visual Studio Code Development Environment
+Working in the VS Code Development Environment

-The Visual Studio Code IDE is easy to work with, and the projects in this book require only the editor and debugger.
-VS Code organizes code files into folders, which we will refer to as projects.
-To open a project, select File ➤ Open Folder.
-Once a project is open, you need to become familiarize with three basic windows, as illustrated in Figure 1-1.
+The VS Code IDE is easy to work with, and the projects in this book require only the editor and a debugger.
+Relevant source code files organized under a parent folder are interpreted by VS Code as a project.
+To open a project, select File ➤ Open Folder and navigate and select the parent folder that contains the source code files of the project.
+Once a project is open, you need to become familiarize with two basic windows of VS Code, as illustrated in Figure 1-1.

 Explorer window: This window displays the source code files of the project.
+If you accidentally closed this window, you can recall it by selecting View ➤ Explorer.

 Editor window: This window displays and allows you to edit the source code of your project.
-You can select the source code file to work with by double-clicking the corresponding file name in the Explorer window.
+You can select the source code file to work with by clicking once on the corresponding file name in the Explorer window.

-Output window: This window displays the error message output from the ESLint checker.
+Output window: This window is not used in our projects, feel free to close it by clicking on the “x” icon on the top-right of the window.

 Figure 1-1.
-The Visual Studio Code IDE
+The VS Code IDE

-Creating an HTML5 Project in Visual Studio Code
+Creating an HTML5 Project in VS Code

 You are now ready to create your first HTML5 project.

-Using File Explorer, create a directory in the location where you’d like to keep your projects.
-This directory will contain all code files related to the project.
-In VSCode, select File ➤ Open Folder and navigate to the file you created.
+Using File Explorer, create a directory in the location where you would like to keep your projects.
+This directory will contain all source code files related to your projects.
+In VSCode, select File ➤ Open Folder and navigate to the directory you created.

 Figure 1-2.
 Opening a Project Folder

-Visual Studio Code will open the project folder.
-Your IDE should look similar to Figure 1-3
+VS Code will open the project folder.
+Your IDE should look similar to Figure 1-3, notice that the Explorer window is empty when your project folder is empty.

 Figure 1-3.
-Empty Project
+An empty VS Code Project

-You can now create your first HTML file.
-Select File ➤ New File to create a blank, untitled file.
+You can now create your first HTML file, index.html.
+Select File ➤ New File and name the file index.html.
+This will serve as the home, or landing page when your application is launched.

 Figure 1-4.
-Creating a new file

-Now select File ➤ Save and name the file index.html.
-This will serve as the home, or landing page when your application is launched.

-Figure 1-5.
-Saving the file as index.html
+Creating the index.html file

-Enter the following text into your index.html:
+In the Editor window, enter the following text into your index.html:

 <!DOCTYPE html>